jcollado/aria-ng/README.md

 The parser works in three phases, represented by packages and classes in the API:

-* `aria.loader`: Loaders are used to read the TOSCA data, usually as text.
+* `aria.loading`: Loaders are used to read the TOSCA data, usually as text.
   For example UriTextLoader will load text from URIs (including files).
-* `aria.reader`: Readers convert data from the loaders into agnostic raw data.
+* `aria.reading`: Readers convert data from the loaders into agnostic raw data.
 For example, YamlReader converts YAML text into Python dicts, lists, and primitives.
-* `aria.presenter`: Presenters wrap the agnostic raw data in a nice Python facade (a "presentation") that makes it much easier to work with the data, including utilities for validation, querying, etc. Note that presenters are
+* `aria.presentation`: Presenters wrap the agnostic raw data in a nice Python facade (a "presentation") that makes it much easier to work with the data, including utilities for validation, querying, etc. Note that presenters are
   _wrappers_: the agnostic raw data is always maintained intact, and can always be